🚀 The step-by-step guide I wanted, but couldn't find.

 Structured code for tracking data page by page

-• I provide a utility to remove persistent data
+• Learn to remove persistent data with a handy utility

 Save yourself time and effort